santhosh2000/Side-Project-Brick-Blaster/README.md

 # Side-Project-Brick-Blaster
-created a final video game using the TM4C123 microcontroller, Assembly, and C for our EE 319K with partner
+created a final video game using the TM4C123 microcontroller, Assembly, and C for our EE 319K with my partner